 Benjamin F. Grewe

-Assistant Professor of Neural Learning and Intelligent Systems Group
+Associate Professor of Neural Learning and Intelligent Systems Group

 Institute for Neuroinfromatics ETH Zurich and University of Zurich, Switzerland | 10/2016-present